How did people survive the holocaust?

 (The main entrance to Auschwitz, the words above the gate reads “arbeit macht frei” a German phrase meaning “work sets you free”)

-The holocaust was the mass genocide of the Jewish people across Nazi occupied Europe during the second world war.
-After Germany lost the first world war, a document called the Treaty of Versailles was signed which put restrictions on Germany and caused it to suffer a massive economic and political breakdown.
-Amongst other things, the treaty forced Germany to accept responsibility for the war and to pay reparations to various countries to a combined amount of 132 billion gold marks which was a ridiculous amount of money at the time.
+The holocaust was the mass genocide of the Jewish people across Nazi-occupied Europe during the Second World War.
+After Germany lost the First World War, a document called the Treaty of Versailles was signed which put restrictions on Germany and caused it to suffer a massive economic and political breakdown.
+Amongst other things, the treaty forced Germany to accept responsibility for the war and to pay reparations to various countries for a combined amount of 132 billion gold marks which was a ridiculous amount of money at the time.
 The treaty also stripped the military of most of its power and took away captured lands and returned them to their original owners.

-The treaty put so many restrictions on the country as a whole that general life there was miserable to say the least and paper money had become close to worthless.
+The treaty put so many restrictions on the country as a whole that general life there was miserable, to say the least, and paper money had become close to worthless.
 Mass unemployment and poverty struck the country and this was the excuse that one man needed to rise in power.
-This man was named Adolf Hitler and blamed the problems in the country on the Jewish people who he claimed controlled the banks and were responsible for everyone’s suffering.
-This wasn’t true in the slightest but after his power and influence increased, so did the anti-Jewish messages he sent out through government controlled newspapers and radio broadcasts.
+This man was named Adolf Hitler and blamed many of the problems in the country on the Jewish people who he claimed controlled the banks and were responsible for everyone’s suffering.
+This wasn’t true in the slightest but after his power and influence increased, so did the anti-Jewish messages he sent out through government-controlled newspapers and radio broadcasts.

 He convinced the German people that he would repair everything that was wrong with the country, and stop the Jews from destroying it again.
-In reality the Jewish people of German fought alongside everyone else from their country during the first world war and were nothing more than the excuse Hitler needed in order to unite the people under his own ideology.
+In reality, the Jewish people of Germany fought alongside everyone else from their country during the First World War and were nothing more than the excuse Hitler needed to unite the people under his own ideology.

-Less than two years after the war started, Hitler ordered the “Final solution of the Jewish question” to begin, which was the organized mass genocide of any people of Jewish descent within their range.
-In order to complete this task as efficiently as possible, the Nazis constructed a number of concentration camps to kill as many people as quickly and easily as they could, but these camps were in place long before the war started.
+Less than two years after the war started, Hitler ordered the “Final Solution of the Jewish Question” to begin, which was the organized mass genocide of any people of Jewish descent within their range.
+To complete this task as efficiently as possible, the Nazis constructed many concentration camps to kill as many people as quickly and easily as they could, but these camps were in place long before the war started.
 The first camps were built in 1933 to house political prisoners and criminals but were quickly converted to their more sinister purpose soon after the final solution was ordered.

 So how did people actually survive the holocaust?